alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_090_eng.md

-# Color Design Notes [Tsujita Kunio]
+# Colour Design Memories, by Kunio Tsujita
 ## Episode 90: Golden Week Extra Edition - *Tomorrow's Nadja* Memory City and That Person's City from *Doremi* (laughs)

 Golden Week is over.
 Once it ended, it immediately got hot (tears).
 The humidity especially...

 During Golden Week, I was away from Japan.
 While I was away, various things happened.
 A certain famous rock singer passed away, a certain famous actor got married...

 Various things happened among my acquaintances too.
-A certain color direction person who got married in a lightning engagement (laughs).
+A certain colour direction person who got married in a lightning engagement (laughs).
 Or my Seoul friend's mother who passed away suddenly at a young age.
 Happy and sad events crowded together during this year's Golden Week.
 Now then.

-This year's Golden Week, I took a somewhat long break and traveled around northern Italy.
+This year's Golden Week, I took a somewhat long break and travelled around northern Italy.
 From Milan to Parma, Bologna, Venice, Verona, and back to Milan.
 I saw various things in each city and ate lots (laughs).

 Whether domestic or international, whenever I travel anywhere, I'm always curious about places related to works I've been involved with that appeared in the main episodes.
 And speaking of Europe, there's *Tomorrow's Nadja* (明日のナージャ).

-In *Tomorrow's Nadja*, we "traveled" across Europe from England to Austria for about a year.
+In *Tomorrow's Nadja*, we "travelled" across Europe from England to Austria for about a year.
 Italy also appeared - Milan, Venice, and Rome - but the place I love most that appeared across 2 full episodes (episodes 18-19) was Venice.

 Actually, this was my third visit to Venice!
 My previous visit was 11 years ago.
 So this was my first time since *Nadja*.
 In the main episodes, famous places like canals, St. Mark's Square, and Rialto Bridge appeared, but naturally they were all major spots I'd been to before.
-So during main episode work at the time, I knew the atmosphere of every place perfectly and could create perfect colors and ambiance.
+So during main episode work at the time, I knew the atmosphere of every place perfectly and could create perfect colours and ambiance.

 However, one place I'd never been to appeared in the main episodes: the Contarini del Bovolo Palace and its spiral staircase.
 I should have seen most major points, but I'd never been there at all.
 When I looked it up, it was properly listed in guidebooks, but probably honestly not with very good photos, so I'd unconsciously passed by that building.